analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 Prefer the SVG format for images, and save it as *Optimized SVG* in `inkscape <https://inkscape.org/>`_ to use less space.

-Store them in a hierarchically, do not use ``images`` subdirectories.
+Store them in a hierarchy, do not use ``images`` subdirectories.
 The idea is to have simpler relative paths, for example, e.g.:

 .. code:: rst

    .. image:: ad2234_sdz_schematic.svg

+Or even simpler ``schematic.svg``, if already in a ``ad2234`` directory.

-Instead of over complicated paths like:
+Instead of overcomplicated paths like:

 .. code:: rst